 Other assets consists of a reserve certificate issued by the Oklahoma Rural Water Association Assurance Group.
-It earns a variable rate of interest and can be redeemed by the District upon written demand (providing the net assets of the Oklahoma Rural Water Association Assurance Group equal or exceed \$125,000).
+It earns a variable rate of interest and can be redeemed by the District upon written demand (providing the net position of the Oklahoma Rural Water Association Assurance Group equal or exceed \$125,000).
 The total amount of this reserve certificate is \$1,000.
 The balance of other assets is utility deposits paid.

-Note 7 - Deferred Revenue.
+Note 7 - Unearned Revenue.

 Pasture Meters are billed on an annual basis in advance.
-The amount in the financial statements for deferred revenue represents the unearned portion of these prepaid meters as of June 30, 2014 and 2013.
+The amount in the financial statements for unearned revenue represents the unearned portion of water billed for these pasture meters as of June 30, 2015 and 2014.